bocadilloproject/aiodine/README.md

 aiodine.freeze()  # <- Ensures that `send_email` has resolved `email`.
 ```

+It is safe to call `.freeze()` multiple times.

-A context manager is also available:
+A context manager syntax is also available:

 ```python
 import aiodine